HarrisonWAffel/picture-book/README.md

     syncerScript: 'test.sh'
     # Any arguments that need to be provided to the syncerScript
     syncerScriptArgs: ''
+    # Remove pull and retagged images once they have been succesfully pushed to the target registry
+    deleteLocalImages: true

 # The display format that picture-book will use.
 This may be either 'spinner' or empty.